Apartment Zero: Plot

-Adrian LeDuc (Firth) is the British owner of a revival house in Buenos Aires.
+Adrian LeDuc is the British owner of a revival house in Buenos Aires.
 Apart from his mother, the core of his emotional life is movies, specifically classic American movies and stars.
 The story begins with Adrian in his theater, watching the final scene of Touch of Evil.

 As his theater loses more and more money, Adrian advertises for a roommate to share his apartment rent.
-After several unsatisfactory applicants, he meets American Jack Carney (Bochner), who agrees to take the room.
+After several unsatisfactory applicants, he meets American Jack Carney, who agrees to take the room.
 The shy, repressed Adrian is both intimidated by and attracted to Jack, who exudes confidence and strength, and attempts to win Jack's trust and companionship.
 Jack seems to suspect this and doesn't mind, and he takes a liking to his new landlord.

 Jack befriends some of the neighbors.
 Adrian complains to Jack, telling him that the neighbors aren't to be trusted.
 Despite Adrian's jealousy, Jack continues to socialize with several of them, becoming sexually involved with Laura, whose husband is frequently away.
 Claudia, the ticket seller at Adrian's cinema, is involved with a political committee investigating a series of murders that bear a striking resemblance to those committed by members of death squads that operated in Argentina during its last civil-military dictatorship (1976–1983).

 Adrian learns that Jack has been lying about his employment and becomes paranoid that Jack is spying on him.
 He searches Jack's room and finds a number of photographs of Jack in paramilitary garb.
 Jack returns and calms a highly agitated Adrian, but his own suspicions are aroused when he realizes that Adrian has been in his room.

 Though he's personally apolitical, Adrian allows Claudia's committee to use his theatre to view footage of death squad members.
 Adrian is horrified to see the same sign in the film as appeared in some of the photos of Jack he'd found earlier.
 Jack, realizing that Adrian is growing more suspicious, falsifies Adrian's passport and prepares to leave Argentina.
 Unfortunately, the passport is expired and he can't leave.
 Jack picks up a young gay man and murders him for his passport—but then makes a hash of trying to paste his own photos into the dead man's passport.